New York & Connecticut Alimony Support Lawyer

 - The causes of the divorce and marital fault — this is an important part of the analysis for a permanent alimony award

-As part of the court’s discretion, it may award temporary alimony or maintenance on a limited basis during the pendency of an action, or it may provide for a permanent alimony and maintenance award which may terminate upon the death, remarriage, cohabitation events or a durational time limit.
-Amounts and durational terms for permanent alimony and maintenance awards may be based upon the health, age, and employment and earning capacity of a spouse.
-New York and Connecticut alimony awards may be temporary during the case, known as pendente-lite maintenance and alimony awards, or they may be without durational limits such as death or remarriage, or lifetime support.
-Lifetime support may be awarded depending upon the length of the marriage, the earning capacity of a spouse and the sacrifices a spouse made in foregoing his or her own career to raise the family and enable the other spouse to advance in his or her careers to obtain a superior earning capacity.
+As part of the court’s discretion, it may award temporary alimony or maintenance on a limited basis during the pendency of an action, or it may provide for a permanent alimony and maintenance award which may terminate upon the death, remarriage, cohabitation events, or a durational time limit.
+Amounts and durational terms for permanent alimony and maintenance awards may be based upon the health, age, employment, and earning capacity of a spouse.
+New York and Connecticut alimony awards may be temporary during the case, known as pendente lite maintenance and alimony awards, or they may be without durational limits, such as death or remarriage, or lifetime support.
+Lifetime support may be awarded depending upon the length of the marriage, the earning capacity of a spouse, and the sacrifices a spouse made in foregoing his or her own career to raise the family and enable the other spouse to advance in his or her careers to obtain a superior earning capacity.

 Although most people think about alimony as paid out on a weekly or monthly basis, the court may award alimony in lump sum payments or a series of varying payouts.
-New York and Connecticut alimony and maintenance payments can be tiered and can reduce or increase based upon certain events, such as reaching a certain age, retirement and earning capacities.
-Alimony and maintenance payments are usually tax deductible for the party making them and qualify as income for those receiving the money.
+New York and Connecticut alimony and maintenance payments can be tiered and can be reduced or increased based upon certain events, such as reaching a certain age, retirement, and earning capacities.
+Alimony and maintenance payments are usually tax-deductible for the party making them and qualify as income for those receiving the money.
 There are options to elect these payments as nontaxable and nondeductible by agreement or court order, similar to property settlements and child support.
 Support awards can also be allocated or unallocated.
-Alimony and child support provides for the benefits of more cash to the recipient spouse while providing for tax deduction benefits to the payor-spouse.
+Alimony and child support provide for the benefits of more cash to the recipient spouse while providing for tax deduction benefits to the payor spouse.

-It is possible to get an alimony award modified or terminated based on significantly changed circumstances, but if alimony was not awarded as part of the divorce, it may not be possible to go back to the court and seek it after the divorce has been finalized.
+An experienced alimony support lawyer can help determine whether an existing alimony award may be modified or terminated when there has been a significant change in circumstances.
+However, if alimony was not awarded as part of the divorce, it may not be possible to go back to the court and seek it after the divorce has been finalized.
 In Connecticut, a court may allow for future alimony awards to either spouse in the future by retaining the jurisdiction of the court, leaving alimony open for consideration in the future.

 While there are some legal differences in the laws regarding New York and Connecticut alimony, they both have two types of maintenance/support.
 These are: